Inflatable SUP board buyers often disappointed by Big-Box SUP Brands

 Are Cheap inflatable SUP boards from Costco® really a good deal?

-Every week, someone will walk into our Beach Toyz store, unhappy with the performance of the inflatable SUP they bought from the big chains.
+It seems that every week i hear from someone who's unhappy with the inflatable SUP they bought from one of the big chains.
 Some will say the budget-big-box inflatable SUP is flimsy, slow and difficult to paddle.
 Others will complain that the air-pump is difficult to operate and can't reach the recommended pressure.

 What really bothers me is that many of those people are now convinced that ALL inflatable SUP boards will be like this - and that's just not true.
 The advertising messages trumpeted how tough and rigid these boards would be.
 Did they lie?
 Maybe they just didn't tell the whole truth.